Is ADA Compliance the Same as 508 Compliance?

 Posted June 02, 2022

-The Americans with Disabilities Act (ADA) requires U.S. businesses that serve the public to ensure equal access for people with disabilities.
-According to the Department of Justice, the law applies to digital content and services.
+The Americans with Disabilities Act (ADA), which is a civil rights law, requires U.S. businesses that serve the public to provide equal access for people with disabilities.
+According to the Department of Justice (DOJ), the law applies to digital content and services.
 However, the ADA is just one of the laws that prohibit discrimination on the basis of disability.
-As you start to research accessibility compliance, you’ll also find references to Section 508
+Section 508 of the Rehabilitation Act is another major accessibility law.

-Referring to the Rehabilitation Act of 1973, this portion of the law requires federal agencies to make all information and communications technology (ICT) free of “undue burden” for employees and users with disabilities.
+Section 508 requires federal government agencies to make all information and communication technology (ICT) free of “undue burden” for employees and users with disabilities.

 So is ADA compliance the same as Section 508 compliance?
-Technically, no — but the practical requirements of each often overlap.
-Here’s a breakdown of the differences and similarities between ADA and 508 compliance, particularly as they relate to digital accessibility.
+Technically, no — but the practical requirements of each federal law often overlap.
+Here’s a breakdown of the differences and similarities between ADA and 508 and how they each uniquely relate to digital accessibility.

 A blue courthouse labeled 508 and a blue place of business labeled ADA

-Contrasting the ADA with Section 508 of the Rehabilitation Act
+ADA vs. Section 508 of the Rehabilitation Act: Key Differences and Similarities

-The ADA and Section 508 share the goal of eliminating discrimination against people with disabilities, but they address different types of organizations.
-This is the most important distinction between the ADA and Section 508:
+The ADA and Section 508 share the same goal of eliminating discrimination against people with disabilities, but they apply to different types of organizations.
+The differences in audience is the most important distinction between the ADA and Section 508.

-The comparatively narrow scope of Section 508 is another contrast with the ADA.
-The ADA is extremely broad, and applies to public and private organizations alike.
-It addresses accessibility in the workplace, in physical spaces, and (increasingly) online.
-Section 508 is only concerned with ICT accessibility — which includes websites.
+The difference between the audiences served is arguably the biggest difference between the ADA and Section 508.
+Another key difference between the two mandates is the comparatively narrow scope of Section 508.
+The ADA is extremely broad and applies to both public and private organizations.
+Additionally, it addresses accessibility in the workplace, in physical spaces, and, increasingly, online.
+Section 508 is only concerned with ICT accessibility, which includes websites.

 A computer browser and a checklist titled WCAG Checklist with list items that read alternate text, more than color, keyboard interface, webpage titles, and navigational elements